Christmas is one of those times in the year when even the calmest and most minimal of homes can get out of control very easily if you’re not careful.

-TIP – Shop online so you don’t get tempted by offers in the shops for things that you didn’t really need
+TIP – Shop online so you don’t get tempted by offers in the shops for things that you didn’t really need.

-#3 Time clutter
+#3 Time Clutter

 Christmas is a time that can really stretch you in so many ways – not least being trying to see all your friends and family within a short few days.
-It can get very busy very quickly, and you can feel daunted and guilty about not spending as much time as possible with everyone.
+It can get very busy very quickly, and you can feel stressed and guilty about not spending as much time as possible with everyone.

 Plan the time you have available and don’t forget to add in time for just you and your immediate family as this is important as well.
 Work out what you can do, and accept that you may have to say no to people – just to keep your sanity!

 TIP – Do you really need to see everyone over the few days of Christmas, or can you see a few in the weeks before or weeks after?
 It may work better for everyone to elongate the holidays a little and have things to look forward to.